jyotika6221/LIBRARY-MANAGEMENT-SYSTEM/README.md

 # VIDEO DEMO

-This is the link to our video demonstration of the project: https://drive.google.com/file/d/1-XvGL5ibfZAnzXZXJj7eaxVbsZvRhZG5/view?usp=drivesdk
+This is the link to the video demonstration of the project: https://drive.google.com/file/d/1-XvGL5ibfZAnzXZXJj7eaxVbsZvRhZG5/view?usp=drivesdk

 In case the above link doesn't work, kindly use this: https://screenrec.com/share/dHt0YfiycC